Optimize Your CTA: Better Alternatives to ‘Learn More’

 • Learn more: Content Marketing Made Easy

-So the best way to make a link accessible is to make the anchor text relevant and descriptive.
-With this approach, hyperlink the descriptive text, as opposed to “learn more.”
+So, the best way to make a link accessible is to make the anchor text relevant and descriptive.
+With this approach, hyperlink the descriptive text rather than “learn more.”

-Once again, this gives readers more reason to click, while also having a positive impact on your SEO and ADA compliance for those using screen readers.
-For further information on how to optimize for screen readers check out this article on using CSS to hide a portion of the link text.
+Once again, this gives readers more reason to click while also positively impacting your SEO and ADA compliance for those using screen readers.
+For further information on optimizing for screen readers, check out this article on using CSS to hide a portion of the link text.

 3. Share a Paragraph